cuburt/sheet-happens-chatbot/README.md

  - All data is saved as a dataset in the local directory.

 ### Challenges
 In RAG systems, many components are working together.
-So there are many components that can be fail and can be improved on.
+So there are many components that can fail and can be improved on.
 Its a challenge to find the optimal combination.
 A different loader or chunking method might work better or bigger encoder might be better, or it could be the LLM that can be worked on.
 Prompt engineering is also a challenge. since LLMs are generative, its hard to get a consistent result even with controllable inference parameters. for now, a simple prompt template is implemented.

 ### Solutions